API Stability Long-Term

 ): FleetInstallationToken!

-The FleetInstallationToken return datatype is used to return information about the installation token.
+There are no special given datatypes for this query field.
+FleetInstallationToken return datatype is used to get information about the installation token.
 The parameters it allows is covered in a table in the Return Datatype section further down this page.
 Below is an example of how you might use this query field and list return parameters:

 Raw